spoonconsulting/cordova-plugin-background-upload/README.md

 The plugin runs on ios 9.0 and above.
 The code was based on the following blog:
  [https://krumelur.me/2015/11/25/ios-background-transfer-what-about-uploads/](https://krumelur.me/2015/11/25/ios-background-transfer-what-about-uploads/).

  Internally it uses [NSUrlSession](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/URLLoadingSystem/Articles/UsingNSURLSession.html#//apple_ref/doc/uid/TP40013509-SW44) to perform the upload in a background session.
 When an uploaded is initiated, it will continue until it has been completed successfully or if the user kills the application.
 If the application is terminated by the OS, the uploads will still continue.
-When the user relanches the application, after calling the init method, the success and error events will be emitted with the ids of these uploads.
+When the user relaunches the application, after calling the init method, the success and error events will be emitted with the ids of these uploads.
 If the user chose to kill the application by swiping it up from the multitasking pane, the uploads will not be continued.
 Upload tasks in background sessions are automatically retried by the URL loading system after network errors as decided by the OS.

 ## Android
 The minimum api level require is 21 and the background file upload is handled by the [android-upload-service](https://github.com/gotev/android-upload-service) library.
 If the application is killed while uploading, either by the user or the OS, all uploads will be stopped.
 When the app is relaunched, the ids of these uploads will be emitted to the error listener.